Shatakshi127/102117165-SESS_LE1/README.md

    - Includes 35 distinct command categories such as 'yes', 'no', 'up', 'down', etc.

 ## Model Architecture
-- **Input Layer**: Accepts spectrogram representations of audio.
-- **Preprocessing Layers**: Resizing and normalization for efficient processing.
-- **Convolutional Layers**: Multiple layers with increasing filters to capture complex patterns.
-- **Pooling and Regularization**: Reduces spatial dimensions and prevents overfitting.
-- **Fully Connected Layers**: Processes extracted features for final classification.
-- **Output Layer**: Highlights and classifies the spoken word.
+The model architecture comprises an input layer that accepts spectrogram representations of audio, followed by preprocessing layers for resizing and normalization to standardize the input data.
+It includes multiple convolutional layers with progressively increasing numbers of filters to capture complex patterns and features in the audio signals.
+Pooling and regularization layers are employed to reduce spatial dimensions and prevent overfitting, while fully connected layers process the extracted features for final classification.
+The output layer highlights and classifies the spoken word, enabling effective voice command recognition.

 ## Fine-Tuning and Quantization
 - **Fine-Tuning**: The model was fine-tuned on the custom dataset with 10 epochs.
 Key parameters included model checkpointing and early stopping to prevent overfitting.